pingkai/HiFierWebDocusaurus/docs/tutorial-basics/connections.md

 :::tip hint

 When you add a server, App will query the local storage for relevant login information first.
 If you have entered login information in an available server, that login information will be used directly here.
-If you do not want to use the saved login information, you can turn on the login interface to log in **Login new user** , so that you can login to the same server as a different user.
+If you do not want to use the saved login information, you can turn on the login interface to log in **Login new user**, so that you can log in to the same server as a different user.

 Leaving both the Samba server username and password blank means logging in as the Guest user.
 Currently, some NAS may not implement anonymous login in this way, so it may not support anonymous login for those devices for now (such as Huawei's NAS).